FAQs

 We hope that working through this course will give participants an opportunity to gain skills not just in ML engineering, but also more general software engineering skills such as how to structure a codebase, and the adoption of good coding practices.
 This should help prepare them for applying to research engineering roles at prominent AI safety orgs such as Anthropic, Apollo Research, FAR, METR etc.

-Additionally, at the end of each course participants will have produced their own GitHub repo containing the projects they worked on throughout the course.
-This will make a great thing to put on their CV, and to talk about in interviews.
+Additionally, at the end of each course, participants will have produced their own GitHub repo containing the projects they worked on throughout the course.
+This will be a great asset when transitioning to technical work in AI safety.

-Lastly, we hope that sharing office space with other alignment orgs & independent researchers will lead to productive discussions, networking & collaboration.
+Lastly, we hope that sharing the office space with other alignment organisations and independent researchers will lead to productive discussions, networking & collaboration.

 -